barryclark/jekyll-now/README.md

 ### Step 2) Customize your site

 Enter your site name, description, avatar and many other options by editing the _config.yml file.

-In seconds you can add in social icons, Google Analytics tracking and Disqus commenting here too!
+You can easily turn on Google Analytics tracking, Disqus commenting and social icons here too!

 ![_config.yml](/images/config.jpg "_config.yml")